Clarivate: ScholarOne

 ScholarOne is a submission management system to allow an editor of an academic journal to manage electronic submission of authors' manuscripts for publication, to recruit reviewers of those manuscripts, to check authors' compliance with the journal's requirements, and to communicate with authors.
+It was sold to the American software company Silverchair in 2024.

 Annual lists and reports

 Highly Cited Researchers

 Clarivate publishes an annual Highly Cited Researchers list.
 The list compiles "the world's most influential researchers of the past decade, demonstrated by the production of multiple highly-cited papers that rank in the top 1% by citations for field and year in Web of Science."
 According to Clarivate, researchers are selected for their "exceptional performance" in one or more of 21 fields (those used in Clarivate Essential Science Indicators, or ESI) or across several fields.
 The 2019 list of Highly Cited Researchers was released on November 19, 2019.

 Clarivate Citation Laureates

 From 2002 to 2020, 59 individuals listed as Citation Laureates have received Nobel prizes.